nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

     <td><code class="highlighter-rouge">0..*</code></td>
     <td>Identifier</td>
     <td>Additional identifier for the service definition</td>
-<td>This is a business identifier and COULD be used to identify a <code class="highlighter-rouge">ServiceDefinition</code> where it is not possible to use the logical URI.
+<td>This is a business identifier and MAY be used to identify a <code class="highlighter-rouge">ServiceDefinition</code> where it is not possible to use the logical URI.
 This is generally used by FHIR servers.</td>
 </tr>
 <tr>
   <td><code class="highlighter-rouge">version</code></td>